rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/08_lecture.md

 > Lecture Name : Burp Suite #3 How Burp Suite Proxy Works?
 MITM Attack?
 > 1) what's proxy
 > 2) role/working of it
-> 3) working of proxy in BurpSuite
+> 3) Practical Work : working of proxy in BurpSuite
 > 4) task related to dark mode proxy (not important topic)

 ---